Risk-Taking: The Neuroscience of Innovation and Business Success

 - Case studies of disruptive business models and calculated risks

-- The role of AI and big data in reducing uncertainty in business decisions
+- Role of AI and big data in reducing uncertainty in business decisions

 - Behavioral economics and its applications in corporate strategy

-- The correlation between corporate culture and innovation success
+- Correlation between corporate culture and innovation success

 - Failure tolerance and its impact on long-term business growth

-- The effect of risk aversion on market competitiveness
+- Effect of risk aversion on market competitiveness

 - Strategies for balancing stability and innovation in large organizations